Skip to content

 Results

 It was observed that optimum immobilization of 1,4-α-D-glucan glucanohydrolase was attained at 4% concentration of agar-agar.
-Maximum entrapped enzyme activity was noticed after 15 minutes, highlighting the 5-minute increase in free enzyme.
+Maximum entrapped enzyme activity was noticed after 15 minutes, highlighting the 5-minute increase as compared to the free enzyme.
 Moreover, temperature maxima for optimal enzyme substrate reaction were recorded to be 30°C for both immobilized and soluble 1,4-α-D-glucan glucanohydrolase, whereas pH maxima of 1,4-α-D-glucan glucanohydrolase were shifted from 6.5 to 7.0 after entrapment.
 The need for optimum substrate concentration for entrapped amylase activity was recorded to be 3% (gm), and for soluble 1,4-α-D-glucan glucanohydrolase, 2% (gm) starch was required for improved enzymatic efficacy.
 The reusability studies showed that agar-agar immobilized 1,4-α-D-glucan glucanohydrolase could be consumed up to 6 repeated cycles.

 Conclusion